 Minna Knus-Galán, Finland, works on the investigative TV program MOT at the Finnish Broadcasting Company, Yle.

 Knus-Galán has also won TV awards for her work on corruption in the Finnish Tax Administration and in Finnish development projects.
-Other investigations have included mining industry, elderly care and medicine.
-In 2017 her books on the Panama Papers, "Projekt Panama" (in Swedish) and "Tarkoin varjeltu" (in Finnish), were published.
+Other investigations have included mining industry, elderly care, and medicine.